-Ever thought about freezing baked beans?
+Can you freeze baked beans?
 A homemade pot of baked beans brings comforting goodness to the tummy and satisfying flavor to the mouth.
 Also, there are usually leftovers.
 Tons of leftovers.
-Thankfully, you can freeze baked beans and eat them later with another meal or as a meal when you desire too.
+Thankfully, freezing baked beans to eat them later is an option.